 One Size Does NOT Fit All – Resume Writing Tips

-“I don’t understand… I already have a perfect resume… I have used it in all of my job searches… I don’t need to make any changes… I really don’t need help with this.”
+“I don’t understand…..
+I already have a perfect resume….
+I have used it in all of my job searches…..
+I don’t need to make any changes…..
+I really don’t need help with this.”
 This was from Carina, a prospective Master in Environmental Engineering student.
-I had told Carina that she needed to improve her resume, and was somewhat surprised by her response since she had welcomed my assistance on her graduate essays for the master’s program as well as my interview coaching and letter of reference guidance.
+I was somewhat surprised by the response since Carina clearly welcomed my assistance on her graduate essays for the Master’s program as well as interview and letter of reference guidance.
 And yet I was faced with almost a brick wall of resistance as it related to her resume.

-STRATEGY #2: Assess your strengths in relation to all of the resume categories.
+STRATEGY TWO: Assess your strengths in relation to all of the resume categories.

 After reviewing all of the strategies, Carina looked me right in the eyes and said, “OMG, I had no idea.
 You could teach a class on this.”
 I smiled and said, “I have taught workshops and seminars on this very topic and, from time to time, have included a unit on job interviewing/resume writing in my interpersonal communications classes.”
 No further resistance from Carina.
 She went right to work on a new and improved resume and shared that she would always remember how the phrase “one size does not fit all” helped her get accepted.

 Work with an admissions expert to create a personalized resume strategy that will help you get accepted!
-Check out our Admissions Resume Services for more information.
+Check out our Admissions Resume Services.

 Applying to a top b-school?
 The talented folks at Accepted have helped hundreds of applicants get accepted to their dream programs.
 Whether you are figuring out where to apply, writing your application essays, or prepping for your interviews, we are just a call (or click) away.